Empirical Framework for Cournot Oligopoly with Private Information: Supplementary Appendix: Extensions

-In this section, we consider three extensions and discuss their identification.
-First, we study the possibility that firms do not play Bayesian Cournot-Nash equilibrium by allowing them to have different conduct parameters.
-Second, we consider a nonlinear demand, and third, we consider Cournot competition with a selective entry.
+In this section, we consider four extensions and discuss their identification.
+First, we study differentiated Cournot competition.
+Second, we study the possibility that firms do not play Bayesian Cournot-Nash equilibrium by allowing them to have different conduct parameters.
+Third, we consider a nonlinear demand.
+Fourth, we consider Cournot competition with a selective entry.
 Throughout this section, we maintain Assumption \ref{assump:distributions} and further assume that $U_t$ is supported on a compact interval $[\underline u, \bar u]$ with $\underline u < \bar u <\infty$, instead of $[\underline u, \infty)$.
-We also introduce new assumptions as and when needed.
+We also introduce new assumptions as needed.